uesseu/chainiter/README.md

 - Performe parallel computing.
 - Show progress bar(Only when without parallel computing).
 - Run coroutines in parallel.
-  + Ofcource, it can run asyncroniously!
+  + Ofcource, it can run asynchronously!
-- Make partial function and run in parallel.
+- Software pipeline like computing

 But be careful!
 It may be anti pattern, because of god class!

+## Why pipeline?
+Async functions can use IO asynchronously, but it is not enough.
+At first, async functions try to read all the data which is needed
+asynchronously.
+It is good.
+But when it performs multi-processing, many processes perform simultaneously.
+This makes async function run as if 'synchronously'.
+If pipeline can be used, it runs as async perfectly.

 ## Is it fast for python?
 It is based not on list but on iterators.
-I tried to minimize orverhead.
+I tried to minimize overhead.
 And so, usually, it is as fast as iterators of python.
 And so, It may be much faster than list in some cases.
-It is a package for me, and I do'nt want slow one ;).
+It is a package for me, and I do not want slow one ;).

 Ofcource, speed of python is slow.
 If you write a simple python code, it cannot be faster than numpy.
-But calcurating by 1 process may be limited by IO, memory, and so on.
+But calculating by 1 process may be limited by IO, memory, and so on.
 When it shows progress bar, it may be slow.

 ## install